blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 - [[The Ideal Woman in Islam is Like Sati]]

 - [[Dance vs Flow]]
-- A person has as much control over their decisions as a child who plays with a toy steering wheel in the front seat
+- A person has as much control over their decisions as a child who plays with a toy steering wheel in the front seat, trying to match how their dad who sits in the driver's seat turns the real steering wheel.